anaboyero/padel-booking/README.md

 FALLOS:

-- Cuando se intenta asignar una residencia a un jugador que no existe devuelve null y 200.
+- Cuando se intenta asignar una residencia a un jugador que no existe devuelve null y 200--> DONE
-- Falta delete calendars y calendars by id
+- Falta delete all calendars --> DONE
+- player tries to book an already owned booking.
-- player tries to book a booking.
+- player tries to book a not available booking.
 - probar cancel booking
+- get all calendars falla

 A futuro: